This article first appeared on VICE UK

 It's not the wilder, the better—they just know how to put on a show.
 Not a lot of bands do these days.
 I hope my boss doesn't see this; he's a devout Christian like those lot outside.

 You didn't see them?
 There are groups of Christians with banners and signs saying things like "sinners repent" protesting the gig.

 We ran back outside (past those two above) to catch the Christians, but were told by police we'd missed them.
-I found it genuinely bizarre that, in 2015, a concert could still provoke such a response from the religious right; you'd have thought they'd have switched their sights by now.
+I found it genuinely bizarre that, in 2015, a concert could still provoke such a response from the religious right; you'd have thought, with the many, many brothels in operation in this part of the country, they'd have switched their sights by now.

 Mind you, there was a nice irony to the protests; they were demonstrating against a tour called "Prepare for Hell" by preaching the very same message to everyone in attendance.

 How long have you two been fans?

 You wouldn't have been born then, would you, Ethan?

 Ethan: Yeah, pretty much.